rexovolt/november/README.md

 - The channel ID should be provided as a string (i.e. in quotes).
 You can find it in the URL when using Revite (the official Revolt client) or by right-clicking the channel's entry on the channel list and selecting "Copy channel ID".
 - The message itself should be fully encased in double quotes - if you want to use double quotes in the message itself, escape them with a backslash.
 Note that message formatting may be messed up in some cases - I'm still investigating as to why, but it seems backticks and \newlines break.

+### Use Termivolt as a TUI (-interactive)

+To use Termivolt as an interactive client, run `termivolt -interactive`.
+Here's the full list of arguments:

+`termivolt -interactive <(--user/--bot)> <token> [custom API URL]`

+#### Arguments

+Aside from the required arguments, this command does not take any extra arguments since, as the name suggests, it's designed for interactive use.

+### Fetching messages (-fetch)

+To fetch messages with Termivolt, run `termivolt -fetch`.
+Here's the full list of arguments:

+`termivolt -send <(--user/--bot)> <token> <channel id (in quotes)> [amount of messages to send] [custom API URL]`

+#### Arguments

+In addtion to the required arguments:

+- The channel ID should be provided as a string (i.e. in quotes).
+You can find it in the URL when using Revite (the official Revolt client) or by right-clicking the channel's entry on the channel list and selecting "Copy channel ID".
+- If specified, the amount should be provided as a standard number - the maximum amount of messages you can fetch is 100, and the default is 10.

 ### Archiving messages (-archive)

 To archive messages with Termivolt, run `termivolt -archive`.
 Here's the full list of arguments: